-The application deadline is June 7th each year.
+The application deadline for Fall admissions is June 7th.
 You should consider applying if you have completed all prerequisites by the end of the spring semester of that year.

 How does the admissions process work?

 Once the application deadline has passed, all applications are gathered and analyzed individually by a faculty committee.
 Applicants are given an admission score that includes consideration for overall GPA, prereq GPA, HESI A2 score, and proven proficiency in a second language.
-On average, 100-105 students are admitted to the program.
+On average, 85-100 students are admitted to the program based on clinical availability.
 This number may fluctuate based on availability of faculty and clinical sites.
-Then 5-10 applicants are placed on a waiting list in case someone declines their admission. **If part of your application is determined to be missing, you might receive an email to follow up on the missing part.
-Please be vigilant in checking your email during this time and respond to that email.
-This may begin as early as mid-May (depending on when your application was submitted).
+Then 5-10 applicants are placed on a waiting list in case someone declines their admission. **If part of your application is determined to be missing, you may receive an email to follow up on the missing part.
+Please be vigilant in checking your email during this time and respond appropriately to that email.

 How will I know my application is received?